ramenguykung/Data-structure/README.md

 # Data Structure

- This repository contains various data structures implementation in C++.
-This repository related to the course "Data Structure" in King's Mongkut University of Technology North Bangkok (KMUTNB).
+ This repository contains various data structures implementation in C++ programming language.
+This repository is related to the course "Data Structure" in King's Mongkut University of Technology North Bangkok (KMUTNB).

 ## Table of Contents